TyDomben/weekend-movie-sagas/README.md

 1. **Add Movie Page:** Interface for adding new movies.
 2. **Refresh-able Details Page:** Utilize `useParams` for persistent state on page refresh.
-3. **Edit Page:** Functionality to edit movie details.

-## Additional Features (Optional)

-- Current values in edit fields.
-- Separation of sagas and reducers.
-- Genre management for movies.
-- Search functionality for movies.

-## Contributing

-Contributions are welcome.
-Please adhere to the project's coding standards and submit pull requests for proposed changes.

-## License

-[Specify License]